Niikyes/UNIBRIDGE/backend/domains/postulations/README.md

 ---

-## 📄 Estado actual
+## 📄 Current Status

-- [x] Listar postulaciones por vacante
+- [x] List applications by vacancy
-- [x] Transformar UUID a información legible del estudiante
+- [x] Transform UUID to readable student information
-- [x] Integrado y funcional con frontend
+- [x] Integrated and working with frontend

 ---

-## 🤝 Contribuciones
+## 🤝 Contributions

-¡Las contribuciones son bienvenidas!
-Para reportar bugs o sugerencias, abre un issue o un pull request.
+Contributions are welcome!
+To report bugs or suggest improvements, please open an issue or a pull request.

 ---

-## ✉️ Contacto
+## ✉️ Contact

 UNIBRIDGE 🚀